radius-project/docs/docs/content/community/overview.md

 ## GitHub Issues & repositories

-If you would like to file Issues, access the source code, or use Codespaces please visit the [Radius GitHub repo] (https://github.com/radius-project).
+If you would like to file Issues, access the source code, or use Codespaces please visit the [Radius GitHub repo](https://github.com/radius-project).

 ## How can I get involved?